benphelps/homepage-docs/src/pages/en/services/homeassistant.md

 ---

-Custom states and/or templates can be queried via the `custom` property like in the example below.
+Up to a maximum of four custom states and/or templates can be queried via the `custom` property like in the example below.
 The `custom` property will have no effect as long as the `fields` property is defined.

 + `state` will query the state of the specified `entity_id`